-Thousands of Coloradans are expected to lose their jobs in the coming days and weeks as businesses across the state cut their hours or shut down completely as part of officials’ attempts to slow the spread of the new coronavirus.
+Thousands of Coloradans have lost their jobs since businesses across the state cut their hours or shut down completely as part of officials’ attempts to slow the spread of the new coronavirus.

 COVID-19 IN COLORADO